imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 static var formatter = LengthFormatter()
 *A formatter that provides localized descriptions of linear distances, such as length and height measurements

+070721

+animation(_:) modifier
+*SwiftUI animates any changes to animatable properties of the view.
+A view’s color, opacity, rotation, size, and other properties are all animatable
+*animation type : .easeInOut, spring(), ...